willnode/engine4-src/articles/basics/components/hierarchy.md

 Lies in: Every 4D object (optional)
 ```

-`Visualizer4` send the projected 3D buffer to MeshFilter.
+`Visualizer4` sends the projected 3D buffer to MeshFilter.
 The behaviour can be customized for more complex and fancy looking.
 It is optional because the default visualizer does not require to be attached in every 4D object.

 ## Summary